-- Furnace must be in its final location.
+- a.
+Furnace must be in its final location.
 The vent system must be permanently installed per these installation instructions. - b.
-Furnace must be installed as a two pipe system and one hundred percent (100%) outdoor air must be provided for combustion air requirements during construction. - A room thermostat must control the furnace.
+Furnace must be installed as a two pipe system and one hundred percent (100%) outdoor air must be provided for combustion air requirements during construction. - c.
+A room thermostat must control the furnace.
 The use of fixed jumpers that will provide continuous heating is prohibited. - d.
 The input rate and temperature rise must be set per the furnace rating plate.

 - e.
 Supply and Return air ducts must be provided and sealed to the furnace.
 Return air must be terminated outside of the space where furnace is installed. - f.
-Return air temperature range between 60°F (16°C) and 80°F (27°C) must be maintained. - g.
-MERV 11 or greater air filters must be installed in the system and must be regularly inspected and maintained (e.g., regular static checks and replaced at end of life) during construction. - h.
-Blower and vestibule access panels must be in place on the furnace at all times. - The furnace heat exchanger, components, duct system, and evaporator coils must be thoroughly cleaned following final construction clean-up. - j.
-Air filters must be replaced upon construction completion. - k.
-All furnace operating conditions (including ignition, input rate, temperature rise and venting) must be verified in accordance with these installation instructions.
+The refrigerant leak detection sensor must be inspected for dust/debris deposits.
+Please refer to the evaporator coil and/or refrigerant detection sensor kit instructions for additional information. - g.
+Return air temperature range between 60°F (16°C) and 80°F (27°C) must be maintained. - h.
+MERV 11 or greater air filters must be installed in the system and must be regularly inspected and maintained (e.g., regular static checks and replaced at end of life) during construction. - i.
+Blower and vestibule access panels must be in place on the furnace at all times. - j.
+The furnace heat exchanger, components, duct system, and evaporator coils must be thoroughly cleaned following final construction clean-up. - k.
+Air filters must be replaced upon construction completion. - I. All furnace operating conditions (including ignition, input rate, temperature rise and venting) must be verified in accordance with these installation instructions.